 “Oh, I see…” So that’s how it was.
 She had missed them.
 Not a surprise, as Noah would have been very impatient to talk with the mayor.

-Rosario accompanied the guard past the gate and under an archway that led to a long courtyard with a beautifully kept garden in the center.
+Rosario followed the guard past the gate and under an archway that led to a courtyard with a meticulously kept garden in the center.
 It had been a long time since she saw this many flowering plants.

 He pushed open the heavy wooden door; inside, the atrium had stone floor and walls, and a ceiling with beams of solid wood pieces.
 The plastered walls were decorated with medieval weapons and shields.